JanMa/nomad-driver-nspawn/README.md

 This is a task driver for Hashicorp [Nomad](https://nomadproject.io) to run containers with `systemd-nspawn`.

-Containers started via this driver will **always** have private networking enabled and their machine ID will be set to the allocation ID of the started Nomad task.
+Containers started via this driver will have private networking enabled by default and their machine ID will be set to the allocation ID of the started Nomad task.

 ## Client requirements